-If anyone is looking for a good account of life as a soldier in the Civil War, I can attest that my students enjoyed the story of Sam Watkins, who served for four bloody years in the Confederate army.
-His story follows:
+IF YOU ARE LOOKING FOR A GOOD ACCOUNT of life as a soldier during the Civil War, I can attest that my students enjoyed the story of Sam Watkins.

 A Rebel Soldier’s War